HuskyDG/huskydg.github.io/vmos/geektool/README.md

 For safety, please only modify `/tool_files/system.prop` instead of `/system/build.prop`.
 The properties in `system.prop` will override or merge with `build.prop` every boot.

+## Why don't Root button turn on after enable Root access through GeekTool?

+Because installation don't modify virtual machine configuration database inside VMOS PRO app.
+If it modifies database, it will prevent you from booting virtual machine with Root enabled on non-Premium account or guest account.

+And modify virtual machine configuration is not needed!